Locks Passage Touring

 The Locks Passage - 133 mile of waterways that carried travelers for centuries for commerce and travel.
 Rich in history of the days of great iron and lumber where the commerce of the day.
 If you are a seaman, this tour is a must; but the tour is also a wonderful trip for the entire family.
 Below are enjoyable sites to start enjoying!
 The New York State canal system was built in 1817-1822 and was a vial commercial waterway in the 19th century to supply commerce between New York City to the St. Lawrence River.
 Today, it is a pleasure way for boaters.

-After you are done your excursions, E-mail us your family's historical adventure stories and we'll publish (FREE).
+After you are done your excursions, us your family's historical adventure stories and we'll publish (FREE).
 By sharing we better our world.
 We appreciate reciprocal links!
 Put a smile on your family's face!
 Enjoy and we hope to bring you many more tours in the future!
 Please patronized our businesses.

 Please stay clear of dams in lock areas approaching the locks.
 When approaching the lock boaters must stop at a safe distance and follow specific signals.
 Boaters must give (3) distinct blasts on the horn, or other signaling devices.
 Lock operations will reply with lights in the following manner: Green: Lock is ready craft may advance.
 Red: Craft must wait.
 Six Flashes of Red or Green: Remain stopped and await further instructions.
 No Lights.
 Craft must wait or tie up to approach wall.